cs50nestm/cs50labs/booleans/README.md

 ![if_x_y](http://labs.cs50nestm.net/if_else.png)

-which in C would look like
+which in C would look like:

 ```c
 if (x < y)